-Class Attendance: Students are expected to be in class every session.
+Class Attendance: Students are expected to attend lectures and labs.
 Be aware of what has been covered in every class and any announcements and course policy changes made in class.
 Announcements and changes will also be communicated through Blackboard.
-If you are absent, you are welcome to ask questions during my office hours; however, it is your responsibility to go over the material BEFORE you visit office hours.
-After 6 absences you may be dropped without further notice.
+You are welcome to ask questions during my office hours; however, it is your responsibility to learn the material.
+Weekly attendance grades will be assigned, based either on attending live lectures OR class participation (see below).
+Office hours will be before class starts in our classroom HALL 207.